zhullyb/monyhar/monyhar/docs/navigation_concepts.md

 Interstitial pages are implemented as committed error pages.
 (Prior to [issue 448486](https://crbug.com/448486), they were implemented as overlays.)
-The original in-progress navigation is canceled when the interstitial is displayed, and Chromium repeats the navigation if the user chooses to proceed.
+The original in-progress navigation is canceled when the interstitial is displayed, and Monyhar repeats the navigation if the user chooses to proceed.

 Note that some interstitials can be shown after a page has committed (e.g., when a subresource load triggers a Safe Browsing error).
-In this case, Chromium navigates away from the original page to the interstitial page, with the intent of replacing the original NavigationEntry.
+In this case, Monyhar navigates away from the original page to the interstitial page, with the intent of replacing the original NavigationEntry.
 However, the original NavigationEntry is preserved in `NavigationControllerImpl::entry_replaced_by_post_commit_error_`